edvinand/custom_ble_service_example/README.md

      */
 }
 ```
-Ok, we're going to do as we're told, i.e. create a ble_cus_init_t struct and populate it with the necessary data and then pass it as an argument to our service init function ble_cus_init();
+Ok, we're going to do as we're told (but we'll skip some of the instructions for now).
+Let's start by creating a ble_cus_init_t struct and populate it with the necessary data and then pass it as an argument to our service init function ble_cus_init();
 ```C
 /* This code belongs in main.c */
 /**@brief Function for initializing services that will be used by the application.